How to become a Chinese Translator?

 There is a wide range of salaries for translators.

-Many factors affect pay, such as language abilities, work experience, and the nature of the job.
+Many factors affect pay, including language skills, work experience, and job type.
 Language combination is also a factor.

-Consider translating, transcreating, or transcribing languages less commonly spoken.
+Consider translating, transcreating, or transcribing languages that are less commonly spoken.
 Then, you will earn more than a general translator.

 If you work in an organization, you will get a decent salary.
-Freelance translators receive rates based on word count, pages, or projects.
+Freelance translators typically charge per word, per page, or per project.

 Final Words— Could this be a profession for you?